felipecode/coiltraine/README.md

 the "old imitation folder"

-This repository can be used to easily train and manage the trainings of imitation learning networks toguether with the CARLA simulator.
+This repository can be used to easily train and manage the trainings of imitation learning networks jointly with evaluations  on the CARLA simulator.
 Objectives:

  * To enable the user to perform several trainings with a single command.
- * To automatically test the trained system using CARLA.
+ * To automatically test the trained systems using CARLA.
  * Allow the user to monitor several trainings and testings on CARLA with a single glance.
  * Allows [to perform the testing methodology proposed](docs/on_offline_evaluation.md)